About Appalachian College of Pharmacy

-In January 2010, the College was awarded full accreditation status by ACPE.
+In January 2010, the College was awarded accreditation status by ACPE.

-In January 2011 the College was awarded accreditation status by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS)
+In January 2011 the College was awarded accreditation status by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 The Appalachian College of Pharmacy (the College), through quality and innovative education, service and scholarship, will improve the general health and well-being of the residents of rural or underserved populations, particularly vulnerable populations within Central Appalachia.
 The College will educate pharmacists to embrace knowledge and technology to optimize pharmacist-delivered patient care and health outcomes in an interdisciplinary health care environment.
 The College will collaborate with stakeholders to develop centers of excellence to address identified needs in rural health.